The Viking helmet #5

 The handle would be decorated with precious metals and formed with ornate designs.
 The Vikings would often name their sword, and when he died, the sword would often be buried with him.
 But sometimes the sword would stay in the family, and be inherited by a family member.
 The Viking sword was a very costly weapon, and not everyone could afford to let it be buried.

 The bow was very important and a crucial weapon at the beginning of a battle, this could be either be done by ship or on land.
 By shooting arrows at the enemy from a safe distance of about 200 meters, by doing this the Vikings hoped they could kill the first row of enemy warriors.

 The Viking bows were made from either ash or elm, this is because they had a large buckle ability and therefore could send a powerful shot at their enemy.
 The bowstring was made from flax, and a total of the arc measured about 190 centimeters.
 The arrows were made in many different forms and in a variety of materials.
 However, it was common that the tips were made of iron.

 The Viking Shield #2

-The shield was often used in a duel, where they had the shield in one hand and either a spear, ax or sword in the other.
-Some of the remains from the Viking age has shown that many, despite having the shield for protection, suffered many injuries in the lower region, and on the legs.
+The shield was often used in a duel, where they had the shield in one hand and either a spear, ax, or sword in the other.
+Some of the remains from the Viking age have shown that many, despite having the shield for protection, suffered many injuries in the lower region, and on the legs.